TheRedBrain/spellengine-extension/README.md

 # SpellEngine Extension

-This is an extension to the 'SpellEngine' mod.
-It adds support for mana and stamina provided by the mods 'Mana Attributes' and 'Stamina Attributes'.
+This is an extension to the [Spell Engine](https://modrinth.com/mod/spell-engine) mod by Daedelus.
+It adds support for mana and stamina provided by the mods [Mana Attributes](https://modrinth.com/mod/mana-attributes) and [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) and some additional options.

 ## Additions to spell.json
 Several aspects of spells can be controlled more directly.